Trail Camera Reviews

 The Bushnell Trophy Cam also provides a camera battery with a superb battery life of up to 12 months.
 This camera is also designed to be waterproof.

-Because of the exceptional features that come with this camera, the Bushnell 8 megapixel Trophy Cam may be one of the most popular remote cameras that you can buy.
+Because of the exceptional features that come with this camera, the Bushnell 8 megapixel Trophy Cam may be one of the best game camera choices that you can purchase.
 This camera is designed to capture great shots during the day or night while not spooking the game animals.
 And with the long battery life, this camera can continue to work in the field for a long time.

 3. Moultrie M-990i 10 Megapixel No Glow Infrared

-This moultrie game camera can capture amazing shots as quickly as 4 images per second due to an outstanding trigger speed of less than one second.
+This moultrie game camera can capture amazing trail camera pictures as quickly as 4 images per second due to an outstanding trigger speed of less than one second.
 Oh and did I mention that this camera has one of the longest ranges of cameras on the market.
 This camera can capture images of game at night up to an incredible 70 feet away.

 In addition to all of other great features, this camera produces exceptional 16:9 widescreen images.
 This moultrie game camera even has a handy convenient 2″ LCD viewing screen built in.
 As with most of cameras, the Moultrie M-990i stamps all images with the barometric pressure, moon phase, temperature, time, date for added accuracy.

-The Moultrie M-990i is an exceptional camera for those looking for a high resolution camera that will capture high quality images and provide superior performance.
-The moultrie m-990i game camera is best in class.
+The Moultrie M-990i is an exceptional camera for those looking for a high resolution camera that will capture high quality trail camera pictures and provide superior performance.
+The moultrie m-990i is the best game camera is its class.

 4. Bushnell 8MP Trophy Cam HD with Night Vision, RealTree AP Xtra Camo